A delicious recipe for breakfast or Sunday brunch!

-Here is a twist on the ordinary Frittata to start your weekend.
-You can prepare this recipe from start to finish in a large, well-seasoned cast iron skillet.
-However, an enameled cast iron baking dish makes a beautiful presentation for a traditional Sunday brunch.
+Take Sunday brunch to a new level with this Baked Sweet Potato Frittata.
+This is a fabulous recipe to turn those sweet potatoes from the farmers’ market into a frittata!
+You can prepare this from start to finish in a large, well-seasoned cast iron skillet.
+However, an enameled cast iron baking dish makes a beautiful presentation.

 7. Place in pre-heated oven and bake until the egg is set and the top starts to turn golden brown, approximately 25-30 minutes.
 Remove from oven and cool slightly before slicing.
 Garnish with fresh herbs, if using, and serve immediately.
 Enjoy!

 Recipe Printables with Well-Organized Meal Plans and Tasty Gap Recipes